Relational Constructs «Prev Next»

 CREATE SCHEMA AUTHORIZATION {creator};

-Therefore, if the creator is JONES, use the command:
+If the creator is JONES, the command is:

 CREATE SCHEMA AUTHORIZATION JONES;

-1. A name that is unique within the table: Two or more tables within the same relational database schema may have columns with the same names, in fact, as you will see shortly, in some circumstances this is highly desirable but a single table must have unique column names.
-When the same column name appears in more than one table and tables that contain that column are used in the same manipulation operation, you qualify the name of the column by preceding it with the name of its table and a period:
+1. A name that is unique within the table.
+No two columns in the same table can share the same name.
+Two or more tables within the same schema may have columns with identical names - and as you will see in later lessons, this is not only permitted but highly desirable when a column in one table is a foreign key referencing the same-named column in another table.
+When the same column name appears in multiple tables involved in the same query operation, you qualify the name by preceding it with the table name and a period.
+For example: CUSTOMER.CustID distinguishes the CustID column of the CUSTOMER table from a CustID column that might appear in an ORDERS table.

 The next lesson defines primary keys.